nlmaca/Enecsys_Dashboard/README.md

 - users can only be deleted when there is more then 1 present. this will prevent that all users will be accidently deleted

 MENU:settings:
-	=>Inverters
+: Inverters
 - inverters can be created and edited and deleted. when edited more info will be visable
 - edit inverter build date is handled by jquery
-	- inverter is not checked yet if it exists or not (next version) => DB Performance
+- inverter is not checked yet if it exists or not (next version) : DB Performance
 - created scripts for checking current table, update to history table, clean master table

 MENU:history;
--->  Overview (table results)
+:  Overview (table results)
 - will be used for showing history data
 - startdate == end date = will show information on the hour for that day
 - startdate != end date = will show information by day within that date range
 - more to come

---> Charts (chart results) will be done in next version
+- Charts (chart results) will be done in next version

 MENU: LIVE:
 - page will refresh every 60 seconds